yaojiezheng1-droid/amazon_order/README.md

      section.
 4. For each factory group, run `json_PO_excel.py` to write the JSON values into `order_generation/docs/empty_base_template.xlsx`.
+   !excel must be created by json_PO_excel.py not manually!
 5. Confirm that the populated `empty_base_template.xlsx` matches the cell addresses expected by the JSON.